 Britain's Prince Charles tests positive for coronavirus

-Prince Charles, the heir to the British throne, has tested positive for coronavirus, his household said.
+Prince Charles, the 71-year-old heir to the British throne, has tested positive for coronavirus but is in good health and is now self isolating in Scotland.

-Charles, eldest son of Queen Elizabeth, is 71 years old.
-"The Prince of Wales has tested positive for Coronavirus," Clarence House said in a statement.
+Charles, eldest son of Queen Elizabeth, is displaying what Clarence House said were mild symptoms but remains in good health and has been working from his home on the Balmoral Estate in Scotland.
+His wife, Camilla, tested negative.
+"The Prince of Wales has tested positive for coronavirus," Clarence House said.
 "He has been displaying mild symptoms but otherwise remains in good health and has been working from home throughout the last few days as usual."

+"The Duchess of Cornwall has also been tested but does not have the virus," Clarence House said.
+A royal source said the Prince of Wales was tested on Monday and got the results on Tuesday.
+Charles has spoken to both Queen Elizabeth and his children.

+He last saw the 93-year-old monarch on the morning of March 12 following an investiture, before the earliest time he would have been infectious.
+"Her Majesty The Queen remains in good health," Buckingham Palace said.
+"The Queen last saw The Prince of Wales briefly after the investiture on the morning of 12th March and is following all the appropriate advice with regard to her welfare.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)